Begin Main Content Area

 The EHC Program developed a nano training on the Air Quality Index (AQI) specifically designed for childcare providers, teachers, and other school staff.
 The main objective of this concise training is to educate and inform these professionals on how to take necessary precautions to keep children safe from potential outdoor air pollution hazards.
 The training offers valuable insights on the AQI, including what the different color categories of the index mean, and suggests ways to incorporate the AQI in the classroom.
 By empowering educators and staff with this knowledge, we can help reduce the negative impact of air pollution on children's health and well-being.

-Private Well WaterThe goal of this EHC activity is to ensure safe, private well drinking water by addressing the causes and consequences of contaminated ground and surface water and the associated health risks from using contaminated private well water (see Private Well Water Fact Sheet), assessing knowledge of private well water care or maintenance, encouraging, and funding testing and mitigation.
+Private Well WaterThe goal of this EHC activity is to ensure safe, private well drinking water by addressing the causes and consequences of contaminated ground and surface water and the associated health risks from using contaminated private well water, assessing knowledge of private well water care or maintenance, encouraging, and funding testing and mitigation.

 Radon: This EHC activity seeks to increase awareness of radon and mitigate its impact on individuals' health.